 In December 2017, the Bureau of Land Management will be holding another Competitive Oil and Gas Lease Sale.
 These quarterly lease sales are indeed mandatory under the 1987 Onshore Oil and Gas Leasing Act; to NOT lease land would be to break the law.
 So come one and all!
 Oil and gas prospectors, developers, and vampires welcome!
 You might remember the excitement of past auctions, with their disruptions and arrests.
-We even saw one protester go to prison over what he saw as a crime against the planet and future generations.
+We even saw one protester go to prison over what he saw as a crime against the planet, wilderness, and future generations.
 Yes, we’ve had some good times.
 But, things should be much calmer now that the auctions have been moved online.

 As for the environmentalists, they have been provided with an “Environmental Assessment”.
 Maybe you just clicked on that link, and saw that the assessment is 250 pages long.
 Maybe you thought: I don’t have time to read that.
 Of course you don’t!
 But, don’t worry, I have read it for you and can tell you about some of the highlights:

 Section 3.3.5 is entitled “Lands with Wilderness Characteristics”.
 I sure am glad I slugged through the first twenty pages of this bureaucratic document so that I can learn this definition, which is: “lands with wilderness characteristics are roadless areas having at least 5,000, contiguous acres…that appear to be in a natural condition, and that provide outstanding opportunities for solitude and/or primitive and unconfined forms of recreation.”
 What was the ratio of land officials to environmentalists in the room when they came up with that definition?
 Or the ratio of scientists to ranchers?
 C’mon friends, let’s get out of the city and go to Eastern Utah this weekend, to those contiguous acres of land where we can find solitude and unconfined forms of recreation!